Long COVID-free, isolated Pacific islands hit with outbreaks | Health

 Only three people have been confirmed killed, but several small settlements in outlying islands were wiped off the map and the volcanic ash tainted much of the drinking water.
 The nation of 105,000 had reported only one case of COVID-19 since the beginning of the pandemic — a Church of Jesus Christ of Latter-day Saints missionary returning to the island from Africa via New Zealand who tested positive in October — and authorities debated whether to let international aid in.

+One of the infected dockworkers has since tested negative but remains in quarantine, and 389 others have been cleared of COVID-19, Sovaleni told reporters in Tonga.
+But he said Friday that a primary contact to one of the people infected had tested positive, and ordered the lockdown extended another 48 hours.

-The government has been primarily communicating with residents by radio addresses, and Fonua said his crews estimate they may have to replace an 87-kilometer (54 mile) section of undersea cable.
-Still, they were hopeful to restore service by next week.
+The government has been primarily communicating with residents by radio addresses, and Fonua said his crews estimate they may have to replace an 87-kilometer (54 miles) section of undersea cable.
+They were hoping to restore service by next week.

 Sailors aboard the Australian aid ship HMAS Adelaide reported nearly two dozen infections after an outbreak on board, but authorities said it had been unloaded at a different wharf.
 Crew members aboard aid flights from Japan and Australia also reported infections.